tmilliman/python-vegindex/docs/usage.rst

-The first script generates summary statistics for a Region of Interest (ROI) for each image which passes certain basic selection criteria and writes the results to a file.
-The second script reads in this file and then calculates either 1-day or 3-day summaries statistics for all the images in this period.
+The first script generates summary statistics for a Region of Interest (ROI) for each image which passes certain basic selection criteria and writes the results to a CSV file.
+The second script reads in this file and then calculates either 1-day or 3-day summary statistics for the images in this time period.
+For each time period a single line in the CSV file is produced.

 Setting up the Data Directory
 -----------------------------